beckje01/gr8us-2013-plugin-talk/slides.md

 ~~~~
 ## Summary

-Overall for production use the custom repo is the best option currently.
+Overall for production using the custom repo is the best option currently.

 Use inline sparingly during development.